-NOTE: The "Show script errors" option under "Script Settings" in TouchControl settings on your iOS device is turned on by default.
+NOTE: If you are having problems getting your script to run, it may help to turn on the "Show script errors" option under "Script Settings" in TouchControl settings on your iOS

+Page 100 of 190 Back to top device.
 This will display a prompt message for each script error found, with varying levels of information depending on the type of error encountered.
 Without this option enabled, script errors will still occur, but you will not be notified of them.